-The explanation then comes in verse 11, nothing is said about the sower because anybody could be the sower.
+The explanation then comes in verse 11.
+Nothing is said about the sower because anybody could be the sower.
 The seed is the Word of God.
-Anybody who throws the Word of God is the sower.
+Anybody that throws the Word of God is the sower.
 The seed is the gospel.
 He says that, verse 11.
 But the real issue is the soil and we pick that up in verse 12 as Jesus explains what this means.
-This is about the heart, verse 12, talks about the heart.
+This is about the heart.
+Verse 12 talks about the heart.
 Verse 15 talks about the heart.
 The soil is the heart.
 And the first heart is the hard heart, the roadside soil.
-The seed is thrown there and He says in verse 12, "Those beside the road are those who heard, then the devil comes and takes away from their hearts so that they may not believe and be saved."
+The seed is thrown there and He says in verse 12, "Those beside the road are those who have heard.
+Then the devil comes and takes away from their hearts so that they may not believe and be saved."
 These people don't believe.
 These people aren't saved.
 They...they're hard.
 The seed never penetrates the soil, as we saw.
 The devil snatches away what does land there.
-Earlier in the story, you remember, Jesus said it's also trampled down, the seed is literally crushed by the march of sin through the life of that individual.
+Earlier in the story, you remember, Jesus said it's also trampled down.
+The seed is literally crushed by the march of sin through the life of that individual.
 This is just hard-hearted, stiff-necked, rebellious, indifferent people who want nothing to do with the gospel.

 The second soil that we looked at is the superficial heart.
-And in verse 13 this is the rocky soil, rock bed underneath the soil.
-Those who when they hear receive the Word with joy.
+And in verse 13 this is the rocky soil, rock bed underneath the soil; those who, when they hear, receive the Word with joy.
 There's an immediate response.
 They take it in.
-They find a place in their mind, in their hearts.
+It finds a place in their mind, in their heart.
 But they don't have any root.
 They believe for a while, that's the mark.
 The first didn't believe, couldn't believe and be saved.
 These people believed but they're not saved either.
 They just believed for a while and in a time of temptation they fall away.
 This is the superficial heart.
 There's some emotional response to the gospel for some psychological reasons.
-We went over those last time.
+We went over those, last time.
 But it's very temporary, very shallow.
 And I told you joy is never the distinguishing feature of true conversion.
-You can have all kinds of joy at the moment somebody makes a confession or profession or prays a prayer, you can have all kinds of joy, emotion can run wild.
+You can have all kinds of joy at the moment somebody makes a confession or profession or prays a prayer.
+You can have all kinds of joy.
+Emotion can run wild.
 It doesn't signify anything.
-In fact, a truer indication of genuine conversion would be the opposite of joy...mourning, weep and mourn, James says.
-The Beatitudes, "Blessed are those who mourn, that hunger and thirst after righteousness."
-Typically the superficial person is hungering and thirsting after something other than righteousness...a better life, happiness, belonging, friendships, whatever.
+In fact, a truer indication of genuine conversion would be the opposite of joy, mourning.
+Weep and mourn, James says.
+The Beatitudes: "Blessed are those that mourn, that hunger and thirst after righteousness."
+Typically the superficial person is hungering and thirsting after something other than righteousness: a better life, happiness, belonging, friendships, whatever.

-That's the good thing about trials, that's the good thing about tests, that's a good thing about pressure, that's a good thing about persecution...it does one of two things, it blasts away the false believer and it perfects the true believer, right?
+That's a good thing about trials, that's a good thing about tests, that's a good thing about pressure, that's a good thing about persecution.
+It does one of two things, it blasts away the false believer and it perfects the true believer, right?
 First Peter 5:10, "After you've suffered a while, the Lord make you perfect."
 "Count it all joy when you fall into various trials because the trying of your faith produces patience and patience has a perfect work," James 1.
 So when the trial comes and the test comes and the persecution comes, the false believer is blasted away, can't hold up under it because it has no root.
-But the true believer is strengthened, confirmed like the Apostle Paul who rejoiced in his suffering because when he was weak, the Lord was strong through Him.
+But the true believer is strengthened, confirmed like the apostle Paul, who rejoiced in his suffering because when he was weak, the Lord was strong through Him.

 Now that brings us to the third kind of soil, and that's the weedy or the thorny soil.
-We talked about that last time that sometimes when a farmer would plow, there would be the roots of weeds and thorns down in the ground.
+We talked about that last time, that sometimes when a farmer would plow, there would be the roots of weeds and thorns down in the ground.
 It's the same word, by the way, used for the thorns they put on the brow of Christ.
 Nobody would want a garden of thorns.
-You try to get rid of those because they are hardy and strong and they literally choke out the fragile good seed that's planted there and that's this kind of soil.
+You try to get rid of those because they are hardy and strong and they literally choke out the fragile, good seed that's planted there and that's this kind of soil.
 Unbeknownst to the farmer who thinks he's cleaned his soil out, there are these serious and deadly impurities still down in the heart.
-And so in verse 14 Jesus said, "The seed which fell among the thorns, these are the ones who have heard, they have heard," and the hearing there is like an acceptance of it "And as they go their way," they go along what appears to be a path of believing, "they're choked with worries and riches and pleasures of this life."
-This is the worldly heart...the worldly heart, preoccupied heart.
+And so in verse 14 Jesus said, "The seed which fell among the thorns, these are the ones who have heard.”
+They have heard, and the hearing there is like an acceptance of it.
+"And as they go their way," they go along what appears to be a path of believing, "they're choked with worries and riches and pleasures of this life."
+This is the worldly heart, the worldly heart, preoccupied heart.
 The reception looks good.
 On the surface the ground looks good, it's not hard.
 It doesn't have rock underneath it.
 It looks good on the surface.
-But the truth is crowded out, it's crowded out by the presence of sin.
+But the truth is crowded out.
+It's crowded out by the presence of sin.
 There are just impurities all through this heart.